 Talking about fond memories of their departed pet rabbit is also a way of celebrating the life of their pets.

-Talking is a great form of therapy, so while this does not immediately help them get over their grief, it does set the other towards the path of healing.
+Talking is a great form of therapy, so while this does not immediately help them get over their grief, it does set the other on the path of healing.